CUBRID/cubrid-manual/en/admin/config.rst

 **vacuum_ovfp_check_duration**

 **vacuum_ovfp_check_duration** specifies the duration for which data related to the count of index overflow pages, gathered by vacuum threads, is retained.
 Data that remains unchanged within the specified duration will be automatically removed.
-The value of **vacuum_ovfp_check_duration** is measured in minutes.
+The unit of it's value is minutes.

 .. _broker-configuration: